Resources

 Often when you’re staring down the barrel of a culture problem, the temptation is to focus on comprehensive over concise.
 That’s why some organisations wind up with endless annual surveys with 50+ questions that take hours.

 It’s much better to choose a handful of targeted, relevant questions (ideally quantitative with space for qualitative input).
-This a) stops your people getting fatigued with surveys and b) is much faster, so you can ask lots of questions more often.
+This a) stops your people getting tired of answering and b) is much faster, so you can ask lots of questions more often.
 That’s what the “pulse” in “pulse survey” refers to — a drumbeat of short, sweet questioning.

 To make sure you’re getting the right info in the least obtrusive way, choose a provider with strong scientific credentials.
 For example, Winningtemp’s questions are based on more than 600 scientific studies so you can trust you’re asking incisive questions that’ll generate valuable insights.